-Also known as: Prostate-specific antigen and Prostate cancer screening test
+Also known as: Prostate-specific antigen, Prostate cancer screening test or PSA

 - This test may be done to screen for prostate cancer.

 - It is also used to follow people after prostate cancer treatment to see if the cancer has come back.

 - If a provider feels the prostate gland is not normal during physical exam.

 - Whether screening decreases your chance of dying from prostate cancer.

 - Whether there is any harm from prostate cancer screening, such as side-effects from testing or overtreatment of cancer when discovered.

 - From ages 55 to 69, if no risk factors are present.

 - Starting around age 40 to 45 if they have a higher chance of developing prostate cancer.
 A family history of prostate cancer (especially a brother or father) and being African-American are more common risk factors.

 - For men in their 50s or younger, a PSA level should be below 2.5 in most cases.